Sponsoring website: Emergency Boot CD

 Partition Tables and/or OS Boot Records

-Their original FTP site no longer exists, because they were bought out by Symantec Corp. in DEC 2003!
-However, Symantec does have an FTP site for most of the files that were at Power Quest.
-You'll find it here:
+Their original FTP site no longer exists, because they were bought out by Symantec Corp. in December, 2003.

 ftp://ftp.symantec.com/public/english_us_canada/tools/pq/utilities/